neatnik/omg.lol/info/Addresses/emoji-addresses.md

 ## Mastodon

-Sadly, due to the ActivityPub protocol that Mastodon is based upon, emoji addresses arent supported on Mastodon.
+Sadly, due to the ActivityPub protocol that Mastodon is based upon, emoji addresses aren't supported on Mastodon. :(

 ## What to do?